k-nuth/kth/README.md

 ## Advanced Installation

 Bitprim is a high performance node, so we have some options and pre-built packages tuned for several platforms.
-Especifically, you can choose your computer _microarchitecture_ to download a pre-build executable compiled to take advantage of the instructions available in your processor.
+Specifically, you can choose your computer _microarchitecture_ to download a pre-build executable compiled to take advantage of the instructions available in your processor.
 For example:

 ```
 # For Haswell microarchitecture and Bitcoin Cash currency